suchmememanyskill/TegraScript/README.md

 Note: Minus integer values are supported this time around

 Another note: You can do !variable to flip the integer inside

+Another another note: Every object in TScript is not a reference type! every time you try to modify an array it re-makes the array.
+In practise array operations are slow

 Every variable in TegraScript v2 is global, thus you can access any variable in any self-defined function